 Image © Victoria Harley

-Welcome to Cardamon and Dill, the place where I reflect on my lifelong travels around the Mediterranean, the precious memories I hold in my heart and home to my personal collection of the affordable, plant-based, market-to-table dishes I create every day for my husband, my family, our friends and artistic collaborators whose purpose in life is to share bright conversation, inspiring ideas, vibrant nourishment, exciting new flavours and moments of giddy happiness.
+Welcome to Cardamon and Dill, the place where I reflect on my lifelong travels around the Mediterranean, the precious memories I hold in my heart and home to my personal collection of the affordable, plant-based, market-to-table dishes I create every day for my family, our friends and artistic collaborators whose purpose in life is to share bright conversation, inspiring ideas, vibrant nourishment, exciting new flavours and moments of giddy happiness.

 “‘Cheeky scatterings’ of nuts and ‘funky Spanish leaves’, Kiki IS Elizabeth David brought bang up to date.
 I love her style and Elizabeth would too” – David Jones, Photographer